DrTexx/DJLP-OpenBot/README.md

 This means that, for example, the brightness of an LED, the degree of multiple axes of a joint and a buzzer can be sounded all at once on the IDOL robot (which the physical robot will copy in time).

 ## Pull requests
-Any and all pull requests welcome!
-I do however ask, that you adhere to PEP-8 standards in order to maintain readability.
+All pull requests welcome!
+I do however ask, that you adhere to PEP-8 standards to maintain readability.
-Only one exception applies to this, in being that any variables derived from the `Robot` class must be fully captialised in order to provide the benefit of fast identification.
+Only one exception applies to this, in being that any variables derived from the `Robot` class must be fully capitalised to provide the benefit of fast identification.

 <details>
   <summary><i>Plans for Future Development and Improvement</i></summary>